 The Lama Temple

 Across the street from the south entrance of the Temple of Earth is the Lama Monastery, or YongHe Gong.
-It is the major site for Tibetan Buddhism in Beijing, and they give out incense sticks for you to use if you choose.
+It is the major site for Tibetan Buddhism in Beijing.
+You can get a taste with the free incense sticks for you to use if you choose.
 Most of the time you will not meet real monks, but there are things such as prayer wheels that you can spin and interact with.

-The road right outside YongHe Gong is filled with shops selling everything from snacks to cheap but well-made scarves (I got two for just ¥10 each!) to postcards.
+The road right outside YongHe Gong is filled with shops.
+You can find people selling everything from snacks to cheap but well-made scarves (I got two for just ¥10 each!) to postcards.
 If you don’t expect things to be extremely high quality, you can find some great trinkets all around this area.

 Day 6: The Really Hidden Gems